sondregronas/FeideUtstyrbase/README.md

 > as [NginxProxyManager](https://nginxproxymanager.com/) - don't run in production without SSL.

 To configure a kiosk, set up a separate reverse proxy with proper access controls (limit to specified IP) and set `KIOSK_FQDN` to the FQDN of the kiosk proxy.
-(Remember to restrict access further by setting up a firewall rule)
+(Remember to restrict access further by setting up a firewall rule) and add a `X-Internal-Auth` header in your proxy corresponding to the `KIOSK_SECRET` environment variable.

 ## Overrides